strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 As explained in the previous section, the routers main use-case is routing of HTTP(S) traffic.
 Therefore it is always listening on the ports 80 and 443.
 Since Strimzi is using the TLS passthrough functionality, it means that:
-* The port will be always 443 as the port used for HTTPS.
+* The port will always be 443 as the port used for HTTPS.
 * The traffic will **always use TLS encryption**.

-Getting the address where to connect with your client is easy.
+Getting the address to connect to with your client is easy.
-As mentioned above, the port will be always 443.
+As mentioned above, the port will always be 443.
 This is often a cause of issues, when users try to connect to port 9094 instead of 443.
 But 443 is always the correct port number with OpenShift Routes.
 And you can find the host in the status of the `Route` resource (replace `my-cluster` with the name of your cluster):